raspiuser1/Automate-Youtube-Subtitles-telegram-bot-option-/README.md

 # Automate your Youtube Subtitles (with telegram bot)

 Boost your youtube video?
 Than its time to use subtitles.
 This script makes it a lot easier to create a subtitle in a few seconds from plain text in every language.
+This is especially useful if you have videos that are not spoken, so you dont have to sync it with the video.

 Normally if you have a standard text (in a non-English language) you first have to run it through google translate and then save it as a text file, you have to load it at youtube studio and then adjust the timing.
 Then YouTube will determine the timing of the subtitles itself and this can take a while, after that then you have to adjust the timing of these subtitles yourself because its never good and its time consuming if you have a longer video.
 Also when the video is long youtube will spread the subs along the video so its possible to look at the same subs for 1 of 3 minutes and that's something you dont want.